 GCR activities reside in the middle of a broader set of record-to-report (R2R) processes.
 R2R is the intersection between any company's finance and tax departments and is used to capture, process and store information that is essential to statutory accounting, tax compliance and reporting.
 Any change to R2R processes, information, finance systems, roles and responsibilities will have a direct impact on GCR processes.

 Fast changing compliance and reporting requirements are more demanding on tax and finance functions today than ever before.
 So how do you improve control and quality, manage risk, create efficiency and drive value?

 Our market-leading approach combines standard and efficient processes, highly effective tools and an extensive network of local tax and accounting subject matter professionals.

-Building tax effective supply chains
+- Building effective supply chains

-Managing mobile workforce risk
+- Managing mobile workforce risk

 In today's globally integrated, tightly regulated and increasingly competitive business environment, one critical success factor stands out: people.
-People represent an organization's most significant investment and offer a tremendous opportunity to gain a competitive advantage.
+It’s no wonder that leading companies are focusing their efforts on:

 - Attracting and retaining the right people